Army Radio etiquette…

 - Transmission instructions which could be relay to, read back or do not answer.

 # 6: Should Know…

-A radio operator is to not use that radio unless he/she has an order to do so from a superior officer.
+A radio operator should not use that radio unless they have an order to do so from a superior officer.

 # 8: If Message Not Understood